hukkelas/deep_privacy2/readme.md

 ### FDF256
-Follow the instructions [here](github.com/hukkelas/FDF/FDF256.md)to download the FDF256 dataset.
+Follow the instructions [here](https://github.com/hukkelas/FDF/blob/master/FDF256.md) to download the FDF256 dataset.
 The dataset should be placed in the directory: `data/fdf256`.

 ### FDH
-Follow the instructions [here](github.com/hukkelas/FDH) to download the FDH dataset.
+Follow the instructions [here](https://www.github.com/hukkelas/FDH) to download the FDH dataset.
 The dataset should be placed in the directory: `data/fdh`.

 ## License